Dog showing signs of stress and anxiety

 Tip: Film your dog when you leave

 Many owners don't realize their dog has separation anxiety because they never see it.
 Set up your phone to record when you leave.
-If your dog starts distress behaviors within 30 minutes of you leaving, separation anxiety is likely.
+If your dog starts distress behaviors within 30 minutes, separation anxiety is likely.

 1. Exercise first

 A tired dog is a calmer dog.
-Exercise reduces cortisol (the stress hormone) and boosts serotonin.
-Aim for at least 30-45 minutes of meaningful exercise before leaving an anxious dog alone.
+Exercise reduces cortisol and boosts serotonin.
+Aim for 30-45 minutes of meaningful exercise before leaving an anxious dog alone.

 2. Consistent daily routine